|

 the Mauser, the semiautomatic Astra 900 and select-fire 902 had improved internal

 lockwork.
-The German SS acquired limited quantities of the Astra prior to WWII
+The German SS acquired limited quantities of the Astra prior to W.W.II

 because the Wehrmacht (German Army) refused to arm them. |